Hardy Memorial Tower

-Hardy Memorial Tower at San Diego State University, constructed as a Works Progress Administration project in 1931, is 11 stories (119.1 ft / 36.3 m) tall; it contains the Fletcher Symphonic Carillon (also known as the Fletcher Chimes) (installed 1946), consisting of 204 bells over 6 octaves.
-Hardy Memorial Tower is part of the original core of the SDSU campus on Montezuma mesa, and was the university's original library.
+Hardy Memorial Tower is a bell tower at San Diego State University (SDSU).
+Constructed as a Works Progress Administration project in 1931, it is 11 stories (119.1 ft / 36.3 m) tall; it contains the Fletcher Symphonic Carillon (also known as the Fletcher Chimes) (installed 1946), consisting of 204 bells over 6 octaves.
+Hardy Memorial Tower is part of the original core of the SDSU campus on Montezuma Mesa, and was the university's original library.

 Namesake

 Tower

-The Hardy Memorial Tower is named for Dr. Edward Hardy (1868–1958), who served as President of the State Normal School, SDSU's predecessor institution, from 1910 to 1935.
+Hardy Memorial Tower is named for Dr. Edward Hardy (1868–1958), who served as President of the State Normal School, SDSU's predecessor institution, from 1910 to 1935.
 During his tenure the college was relocated to Montezuma Mesa, and its name was changed to San Diego State College.
-Hardy also served on both the State and City Boards of Education, and in 1936, after his retirement, was appointed executive director of the San Diego Museum (now the San Diego Museum of Man).
+Hardy also served on both the State and City Boards of Education, and in 1936, after his retirement, was appointed executive director of the San Diego Museum (now the Museum of Us).
 Also named for Dr. Hardy are Hardy Avenue, just south of the present SDSU campus and Hardy Elementary School (located next to the SDSU campus).
-In 1976, by permission of the statewide Board of Trustees and in gratitude for his contributions to the university, it was named the Hardy Memorial Tower.
+In 1976, by permission of the statewide Board of Trustees and in gratitude for his contributions to the university, it was named Hardy Memorial Tower.
 Dr. Hardy's profile graces a bronze plaque designed by San Diego sculptor Donal Hord.